 Most of our modules are 10-12 weeks long.
 Our online modules are split between 10 and 20 credit modules and require 10-20 hours of work per week.
 You should set aside regular study hours to get the most out of the course.
 There are three semesters in the academic year and in each semester you can study:

-- a minimum of 10 credits (unless you take a formal leave of absence)
+- a minimum of 30 credits per academic year (unless you take a formal leave of absence)

 - Semester 1: September